ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingvzmod.rst

-do you have a [Map View] open in your ArcGIS Pro Project, and you ran the ArcNLET-Py VZMOD Module from the [Geoprocessing Pane], then your results are accessible via the [Catalog Pane] or [Catalog View] in the output folder [LakeshoreExampleOutputs_YYYY_MM_DD].
+do you have a [Map View] open in your ArcGIS Pro Project, and you ran the ArcNLET-Py VZMOD Module from the [Geoprocessing Pane], then your results are accessible via the [Catalog Pane] or [Catalog View] in the [...\\2_lakeshore_example_phosphorus\\3_VZMOD_module\\Outputs] folder or in your custom output folder (i.e.,[LakeshoreExampleOutputs_YYYY_MM_DD]).
 Please note that you may want to use a separate output folder each time you run VZMOD to aid in data organization.

 .. figure:: ./media/usingvzmodMedia/media/image13.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated

-   Figure 12-10: The ArcNLET-Py VZMOD output in the Catalog Pane.
+   Figure 12-9: The ArcNLET-Py VZMOD output in the Catalog Pane.

-1. Take a moment to review the CSV text file and shapefile outputs to ensure your data has been processed correctly.
+1. Take a moment to review the text file and shapefile outputs to ensure your data has been processed correctly.
 Your data must be processed correctly because data outputs from the VZMOD Module are inputs in the subsequent module.